croquet/croquet/historic/sdk/README.md

     Then import it in your JS file:

         import * as Croquet from "@croquet/croquet"

+    Again, make sure to specify `charset="utf-8"` for your HTML or your script tags.

 We frequently update the SDK so be sure to always use the latest (until we have a stable release).